Mucuna

 Mucuna in Ayurveda

-The vitality bestowed by mucuna nourishes the entire body and calms the nerves, making it an excellent rejuvenative for Vatta and pitta dosha.
-While it can be useful for imbalances of a tridoshic origin—those that involve vata, pitta, and kapha —it is typically too dense and heavy for kapha.
+Mucuna's vitality nourishes the entire body and calms the nerves, making it an excellent rejuvenating agent for Vatta and pitta dosha.
+While it can be useful for imbalances of a tridoshic origin—those that involve vata, pitta, and kapha—it is typically too dense and heavy for Kapha.

 Mucuna Pruriens Benefits and Uses

-• Natural source of levodopa (L-dopa).
+- Natural source of levodopa (L-dopa).
 Mucuna’s naturally occurring levodopa is an essential precursor of the neurotransmitter dopamine, which contributes to brain and nervous system health.
-Dopamine plays an important role in behavior, cognition, voluntary movement, sleep, mood, working memory, and learning.
+Dopamine plays an important role in behaviour, cognition, voluntary movement, sleep, mood, working memory, and learning.